 When to set breastfeeding boundaries

 This is going to be different for everyone.
 Setting those breastfeeding boundaries is easiest if you start with one time of day at a time.
-Think about when you struggle the most; during the day, in public, when it’s painful, or at night.
+Think about when you struggle the most while breastfeeding because your mental health is important too.

 Day time breastfeeding boundaries